 1 Tbs garlic, chopped finely

-- Place the salmon in the roasting pan, skin-side down with some fond on top, and the remaining 2 bunches asparagus wrap with Seranno ham then drizzle some oil.
+Place the salmon in the roasting pan, skin-side down with some fond on top, and the remaining 2 bunches asparagus wrap with Serrano ham then drizzle some oil.
 Transfer to the oven.

-- Serve on plate: salmon, two ways asparagus, carrot and a ladle of fennel and cauliflower puree.
-Serve warm and immediately.
+Serve on plate: salmon, two ways asparagus, carrot and a ladle of fennel and cauliflower puree.
+Serve immediately with a glass of Pinot.
+Enjoy!!!